What is the Institute of Learning and Teaching in Higher Education (ILT)?

 First Year Experience (FYE)

-The First Year Experience project is a three year project to enhance student progression to Year 2 of University study.
+The First Year Experience project is a three year project to enhance student progression onto their second year of study.
+It is underpinned by our principles of student success, which include an integrated and collaborative approach.

 The project aims to achieve the following objectives: